sanity-io/client/README.md

 export const client = createClient({
   projectId: 'your-project-id',
   dataset: 'your-dataset-name',
-  useCdn: false, // set to `true` to fetch from edge cache
+  useCdn: true, // set to `false` to bypass the edge cache
   apiVersion: '2022-01-12', // use current date (YYYY-MM-DD) to target the latest API version
   // token: process.env.SANITY_SECRET_TOKEN // Only if you want to update content with the client })